opentargets-archive/data_pipeline/README.md

 ## Environment variables and how to use them

+TO DO: Check if these are still correct and relevant.

 Here the list to change, enable or disable functionality:

 * `CTTV_EV_LIMIT` string `true` to enable otherwise `false` or delete (WIP)